ZahraTee/harmony-primary-school/content/parents/details-for-parents.md

 ---
-title: Details for parents
+title: Details for Parents
-name: Details for parents
+name: Details for Parents

 ---
 # Details for Parents